 Since its establishment as Freedman Electronics in 1967 and subsequent rebranding as Røde in the 1990s, Røde Microphones has dedicated itself to producing quality mics at affordable prices.
-The Australian company has an international team of over 250 professionals over a number of disciplines, including electronics engineering, acoustics engineering, robotics, and more.
+The Australian company has an international team of over 250 professionals in a number of disciplines, including electronics engineering, acoustics engineering, robotics, and more.
 With offices in Sydney, Los Angeles, New York, London, Shenzhen, and Seoul, as well as distributor networks in 117 countries, Rode has definitely proven its staying power.

-Rode has worked on a number of popular microphones, including the NT1-A and the NT2-A. The company knows its strengths; both microphones are vocal microphones, and have sold thousands upon thousands of units worldwide.
+Rode has worked on a number of popular microphones, including the NT1-A and the NT2-A. The company knows its strengths; both microphones are vocal microphones and have sold thousands upon thousands of units worldwide.
 As an industry heavyweight, Rode is all about investing time, research, and effort into creating the best tool for capturing the human voice.

 The company brings that goal up another step with the Rode Procaster, a professional-level broadcast microphone that’s immensely popular in the world of radio broadcasting, podcasting, and voiceover work.
-The Procaster has been around for years, but remains as well loved as ever due to a number of reasons.
+The Procaster has been around for years but remains as well-loved as ever due to a number of reasons.
 Find out what those reasons are in this Rode Procaster review below.

 |Frequency Response||75Hz – 18kHz|

 |Sensitivity||-56.0 dB re 1 Volt/Pascal (1.60 mV @ 94 dB SPL) +/- 2 dB @ 1 kHz|